 It’s important to fully understand the anatomy and function of the gallbladder to gain a better understanding of how certain conditions and diseases contribute to pain in the gallbladder.
 The gallbladder is a storage organ connected to the liver that stores bile used for digestion.
 The bile ducts connecting to the gallbladder are termed the hepatic duct.

-The cystic duct from the gallbladder joins with the hepatic duct to creat the common bile duct, which transfers bile into the small intestines for digestion.
+The cystic duct from the gallbladder joins with the hepatic duct to create the common bile duct, which transfers bile into the small intestines for digestion.
 The pancreatic duct also joins with the common bile duct before entering the duodenum.
 Bile is used to break down fats and amino acids during digestion in the small intestines.
 The gallbladder receives certain biological cues to release bile once the fat and amino acids enter the duodenum shortly after a meal is consumed.
 Interestingly, women have been shown to experience pain related to gallstones twice as much compared to men.

 There are various conditions and diseases that can cause pain in the gallbladder.
 One of the primary causes of pain that affect the gallbladder directly is blockage of any of the gallbladder ducts due to gallstones.
-The blockage may be partial or complete stop the flow of bile in the gallbladder ducts.
+The blockage may be partial or complete to stop the flow of bile in the gallbladder ducts.
 Gallstones may also induce inflammation due to serious irritation or an infection of the tissues surrounding the gallbladder.
 Obstruction of the ducts results in increased pressure and ischemia (insufficient blood supply due to obstruction of blood vessels), which affects the tissues surrounding the ducts.

 Gallstones form in the gallbladder but could potentially develop in any of the bile ducts.
 The gallbladder normally expels bile through ducts by squeezing the surrounding muscles to create compression.
 However, if gallstones or lingering bile matter is there, this squeezing may result in either partial or entire obstruction of the bile ducts which presses against the surrounding tissue and may be severe enough to prevent sufficient blood supply.